 Shopping cart abandonment is a serious issue going into 2022, with many businesses looking at different ways to streamline their checkout experience.
 Essentially, checkout abandonment is when a customer decides to abandon the payment after initiating the process.
 If a customer goes all the way to the checkout page and stops short of making the payment, you need to ask yourself what you’re doing wrong.

 Optimizing your checkout pages is the first step, and can go a long way in helping improve revenue generation.
-Shopping cart abandonment is a very important metric that affects the growth of your business.
+Shopping cart abandonment is a very important metric that affects the growth of your business, as many cart abandonment stats confirm.
 Customers generally abandon checkout due to several reasons, including but not limited to:

 - Complex checkout steps: if a customer has to jump through several hoops to get to the end of the line, they will probably abandon the process midway.
 Don’t overly complicate your checkout pages.